Skip to main content

 Perhaps I could introduce the answer to that question.
 I think that both Hamish Trench and Emma Cooper will be able to tell you about practical experience on the ground.

 Plans in themselves do not do anything.
 There is a process to go through.
 The plan has to be comprehensive but also comprehensible.
-There is no point in producing a plan that nobody reads and cannot understand.
+There is no point in producing a plan that nobody reads and that people cannot understand.

-We should not be seeking to increase burdens on landowners and others unnecessarily and therefore, as this issue develops with the bill, we want to simplify the reporting process rather than complicating it.
+We should not be seeking to increase burdens on landowners and others unnecessarily and therefore, as this issue develops with the bill, we want to simplify the reporting process rather than complicate it.
 We also need to make sure that whatever people are reporting on, it is something that they are responsible for; somebody who has a tenant or a number of tenants cannot be held responsible for everything that those tenants do, for example.
 We need to be very clear about how reporting will work.

 Another issue is that plans have to be read and made available.
 The commission is looking at how we can make sure that the material is accessible and that people could understand it.